 A note on the icing/frosting - the icing or frosting can easily be halved if you prefer less icing or frosting on the cake.
 If you make the full batch and decide it's a bit too much frosting for your liking, you can freeze buttercream frosting for up to 3 months in an airtight container/freezer bag.

-Step 7 - To make the icing/frosting, beat the butter until the butter has lightened in colour.
+Step 7 - To make the icing/frosting, beat the butter until the butter has lightened in color.
 Add in the vanilla and salt, and beat together.
 (If using the stand mixer, use the whisk attachment).

 Step 8 - Add in the icing sugar one-third at a time, and mix thoroughly.
 Add in 4 to 8 tablespoons of milk (start with 4 and work your way up.) and mix until you have a soft spreading consistency.
-Then beat the frosting for 3 to 5 minutes until soft, fluffy and ready for spreading.
+Then beat the frosting for 3 to 5 minutes until soft, fluffy, and ready for spreading.

-Step 9 - Plop the frosting/icing over the top of the completely cooled cake, smooth until mostly even using an offset spatula or the back of a dessert spoon.
+Step 9 - Plop the frosting/icing over the top of the completely cooled cake, and smooth until mostly even using an offset spatula or the back of a dessert spoon.
 Then create swirly patterns on the top if desired.

 Making Vanilla Cupcakes